Stochastic Optimization Approaches for an Operating Room and Anesthesiologist Scheduling Problem: Additional details and results on numerical experiments

+Finally, we also compare the computational performance of the three models.
+Specifically, we solve instances 1, 3, and 5 (small, medium, and large-sized instances) using the three models under cost 1 with $\cw_i=0$.
+We also impose a one-hour time limit to solve each model.
+Table \ref{table:Rath_et_al_time} shows the solution time of the three models.
+Using our proposed models, the instances can be solved to optimality within 2 minutes.
+In contrast, the RO model takes a longer time to solve instances 1 and 3, and it fails to solve instance 5.
+In particular, \cite{Rath_et_al:2017}'s decomposition method terminates with a large relative MIP gap after one hour.
+These computational results indicate that even if we ignore the waiting time component of the ORASP, our proposed models are more computationally efficient to solve than \cite{Rath_et_al:2017}'s RO model.

-In the section, we compare our integrated approach with a sequential approach that separates the OR assignment decisions from the remaining decisions (i.e., anesthesiologist assignment, sequencing, and scheduling decisions).
-Specifically, in the sequential approach, we first solve the following classical OR assignment model \citepec{Denton_et_al:2010ec}:
+\textbf{Comparison with the Sequential Approach.} Next, we compare our integrated approach with a sequential approach that separates the OR assignment decisions from the remaining decisions (i.e., anesthesiologist assignment, sequencing, and scheduling decisions).
+Specifically, in the sequential approach, we first solve the following classical OR assignment model \citep{Denton_et_al:2010}:

 Model \eqref{eqn_apdx:OR_assignement_only} decides which OR to open and assigns surgeries to open ORs.
 It assumes that a scheduled surgery can start immediately after the preceding surgery (in the same OR) is completed.
 The objective is to minimize the sum of the fixed cost of opening ORs and the expected overtime cost.
 After solving model \eqref{eqn_apdx:OR_assignement_only} to obtain the optimal decision $(v^\star,z^\star)$, we then solve our proposed model \eqref{eqn:1st_stage}--\eqref{eqn:2nd_stage} by fixing $(v,z)$ to $(v^\star,z^\star)$.